PyPSA/PyPSA/doc/user-guide/components.rst

 a bidirectional lossless link, set ``efficiency = 1``, ``marginal_cost
 = 0`` and ``p_min_pu = -1``.

-The ``Link`` component can be used for any element with a controllable power flow: a bidirectional point-to-point HVDC link, a unidirectional lossy HVDC link, a converter between an AC and a DC network, a heat pump or resistive heater from an AC/DC bus to a heat bus, etc.
+The ``Link`` component can be used for any element with a controllable power
+flow: a bidirectional point-to-point HVDC link, a unidirectional lossy HVDC link, a converter between an AC and a DC network, a heat pump, an electrolyser, or resistive heater from an AC/DC bus to a heat bus, etc.

 .. csv-table::
    :class: full-width